josh-works/josh-works.github.io/_pages/recommended-reading.md

 - [Citizen Coors: A Grand Family Saga of Business, Politics, and Beer](https://www.amazon.com/Citizen-Coors-Family-Business-Politics/dp/0060959460)
 - [Hooded Empire: The Ku Klux Klan in Colorado](https://www.goodreads.com/book/show/3101191-hooded-empire) was hard to get, library didn't have a copy, used prospector + interlibrary loan to get it.

+Denver (as did every other municipality ) fully implemented the zoning document outlined in [The Atlanta Zone Plan: Report Outlining a Tentative Zone Plan for Atlanta]({{ site.baseurl  }}{% link _posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md %})

+In the above blog post, I reference this twitter thread:

+<blockquote class="twitter-tweet" data-media-max-width="560"><p lang="en" dir="ltr">1/20 Thoughts on Denver&#39;s zoning and systemic racism. <br><br>Here&#39;s a screenshot from <a href="https://twitter.com/CityofDenver?ref_src=twsrc%5Etfw">@CityofDenver</a>&#39;s zoning map on <a href="https://t.co/Tzx271JS8u">https://t.co/Tzx271JS8u</a>.<br><br>This is textbook Euclidean Zoning, AKA &quot;Single-Use Zoning&quot;.<br><br>The problems of this form of zoning are well-known:<a href="https://t.co/WqiklxjB4h">https://t.co/WqiklxjB4h</a> <a href="https://t.co/7RDaFJlttS">pic.twitter.com/7RDaFJlttS</a></p>&mdash; Josh (@josh_works) <a href="https://twitter.com/josh_works/status/1294726871574179840?ref_src=twsrc%5Etfw">August 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The existence of r-1 and r-2 housing, which 'in industry' is widely known to mean 'single family housing' and 'possible multi-family, like adus, condos, etc' _will cause your blood to boil_.

+The guy that invented r-1 housing originally called it 'r-1: white'.
+R-2, he designated "colored".

+The system has shifted a little since then, but it's clear as can be that the plan from the 1922 'atlanta zone plan' is what got 'ratified' by the supreme court in [1926, ambler v. euclid](https://supreme.justia.com/cases/federal/us/272/365/), and it's what hums along in America today.

+it's why this whole regime is called 'euclidean zoning'.
+It isn't a reference to [Euclidean geometry](https://en.wikipedia.org/wiki/Euclidean_geometry), it's a reference to euclid, ohio.
+They're saying the quiet part out loud, and drafting on fake science terms for propagandistic value.

+Euclidean zoning sounds so scientific. 🤢 It's implementing a plan with a simple goal:

+> The above race zoning is essential in the in interest of the public peace, order and security and will promote the welfare and prosperity of both the white and colored race.
+Care has been taken to prevent discrimination and to provide adequate space for the expansion of the housing areas of each race without encroaching on the areas now occupied by the other.

+r1 zoning, single family zoning goes hand-in-hand with a certain road design, and 'commercial', 'industrial', 'residential' segregation, in order to create race segregation.

+It's such a fragile system of belief and reasoning.
+Even most of the people inside, propping it all up, must be so tired of it.

 ## Housing as a regime of social control